npmcdn-to-unpkg-bot/defensive-theme/README.md

 # defensive-theme
-Defensive Theme by rowrz/neutral themes
+Defensive Theme by agoodkind themes

 This is an extremely simple theme with tons of options to configure